Privacy Policy

 (iii) withdrawal of consent and removal of your correspondence to the extent practicable and lawful. -

-Requests will be honored in good faith and addressed in a reasonable time, subject to security, legal, and archival obligations.
+Requests will be honored in good faith and addressed as soon as possible in reasonable time, subject to security, legal, and archival obligations to the Civic Congress.

 Article IX — Protection of Minors and Youth Engagement

-Whereas, this assembly is intended for legal adults:
+Whereas, this assembly, Civic Congress, is intended for individuals of legal age:

 Resolved, That—